Log in or create a free Rosenverse account to watch this video.

 Notable Quotes

-"It's time for us to move away from justifying our existence to leveraging our skills to drive strategy."
+"It's time for us to shift our focus away from justifying our existence to leveraging our skills to drive strategy and measure impact."

-"UX leadership can't really lead the way it should while it's within a UX organization."
+"UX leadership can't really lead the way that it should while it's within a UX organization."

 More Videos